Blade & Soul: Development

 Weeks before NCmedia day, NCSoft announced a new Unreal Engine 3-based MMORPG only known by its codename Project [M].
 For the next two weeks, a teaser website was updated revealing more information about the project.

 During E3 2007, Sony entered into an exclusive deal with NCSoft to produce new titles exclusively for the PlayStation 3.
 This contract included titles from both existing intellectual properties owned by NCSoft.

-Blade & Soul, alongside Guild Wars 2, was being developed for release on the PlayStation 3 and Xbox 360.
-There have been no updates on the development of the titles for the consoles and the console versions were cancelled.
+Blade & Soul, alongside Guild Wars 2, was initially developed for release on the PlayStation 3 and Xbox 360.
+There were no updates on the development of the titles for the consoles and the console versions were cancelled.

 The first closed beta test was scheduled for April 27, 2011, while the open beta test and commercial release were to be determined within the year.

 In July 2011, Tencent gained the publishing rights of Blade & Soul in China, and made its first appearance at ChinaJoy.
 Blade & Soul launched in China on November 23, 2013, with an open beta which seamlessly moved into official launch.

 The second closed beta test took place from August 29 to September 10, 2011.
 During this event, the Assassin class was playable for the first time.

 After an open beta test on June 21, 2012, with a record number of 150,000 players, the official Korean Blade & Soul launch commenced on June 30.

 In 2013, HTK gained the rights for an English version, initially intended to be released sometime in 2014 after the Chinese commercial launch of the new Blade & Soul anime in Japan alongside Taiwan and Russia.

-In 2015, Blade & Soul was announced for the NA and EU region and was released in January 2016.
-The closed beta officially began on October 29.
+For NA and EU region closed beta of the game began on October 29, 2015.
 NA and EU beta testing occurred over the course of five weekends beginning on October 30 and concluding on December 21.
 The official launches of NA and EU servers occurred on January 19, 2016.

 NCSoft developed "Blade & Soul Vision Update", the renovation project that aimed to upgrade the engine to Unreal Engine 4, and launched as the Blade & Soul Revival expansion in June 2021 for South Korea servers, and in Q3 2021 for NA and EU servers.

 Media

 Anime

 An anime adaptation of the game was produced and aired from April to June 2014, in which Hiroshi Hamasaki and Takeuchi Hiroshi directed the anime at the studio Gonzo from scripts by Atsuhiro Tomioka.
-Eri Nagata adapts Hyung-Tae Kim's game character designs for animation and serves as chief animation director.
+Eri Nagata adapted Hyung-Tae Kim's game character designs for animation and served as chief animation director.
 The original storyline revolves around a swordswoman named Alka who travels to seek revenge for her murdered teacher.
 The opening theme of the anime is "Sayonara Usotsuki" (サヨナラ嘘ツキ) by MimimemeMIMI, and the ending theme is "RAINBOW" by LEGO BIG MORL.
 The series was streamed by Crunchyroll in the West.